Ten Safety Tips To Follow During Wildfire Season

 The pollutant most wildfires create is referred to as PM2.5.
 PM stands for “Particulate Matter,” and 2.5 refers to the size of the particles, which are 2.5 micrometers.
 For reference, a PM2.5 particle is about 3% of the diameter of a human hair.

 Because these particles are microscopic, they can easily enter your home, even if your doors and windows are closed.
-For that reason, it’s useful to run an air filter during wildfire season.
+For that reason, it’s helpful to run an air filter during wildfire season.
 If you have air conditioning, make sure you use a filter that’s designed to filter out microscopic particulate matter.

 3. Don’t exercise outdoors.